KUL-Thesis-EOG/plotter/README.md

    - Status will update to "Connected" when successful

 2. **Register a Participant:**
-   - Enter Participant ID in the Participant Control panel
+   - Enter Participant ID in the Experiment Control panel
    - Click "Register"
-   - Participant data will be saved to the experiment database
+   - Participant data will be saved to the experiment data files

 3. **Start an Experiment Session:**
-   - After registering a participant, click "Start Session"
+   - After registering a participant, click "Start Recording"
-   - The recording status will change to "Recording"
+   - The recording status will change to indicate recording is active
    - Data from both channels will now be recorded

-4. **Control the Display:**
-   - Adjust time range (5s, 10s, 20s) using Time Control panel
-   - Set voltage ranges using Voltage Control panel
-   - Use "View All" to see the entire dataset

-5. **Manage the Session:**
+4. **Manage the Session:**
    - Pause/Resume recording using the session controls
    - Click "End Session" to complete the experiment
-   - Data is automatically backed up when a session ends

 ### Data Files